-3 Women solo travellers (Especially those who are nervous about travelling alone) feel more at ease and comfortable if they see staff around.
+3 Women solo travellers (especially those who are nervous about travelling alone) feel more at ease and comfortable if they see staff around.

 4. By being noticed out and about even just in the garden, gives you another opportunity to chat with guests.
-Elderly guests and keen gardeners alike often come over to us, telling us about their gardens, giving us garden hints, asking advice.
+Elderly guests and keen gardeners alike often come over, telling us about their gardens, giving garden hints, asking advice.

 This is your chance to spark a conversation with them, this is your opportunity to stand out from the crowd and let the guests remember you and your motel for the right reasons.
 Make a good lasting impression.

 I mentioned previously about doing a simple check of rooms prior to a guest’s arrival.
-Housekeepers are great and if you have a housekeeper that takes ownership of the rooms they clean, I would say hold on to them with both hands and treat them like gold.
+Housekeepers are great and if you have a housekeeper that takes ownership of the rooms they clean, I would advise you to hold on to them with both hands and treat them like gold.